Cis8/Authorization-for-web-app-API-request-to-a-Express-JS-Server---ATIPL-Course/README.md

 - An Okta developer cli that will serve as identity provider;
 - A java program that uses Pulumi to ease the creation of Okta resources.

+### Short overview of the system functioning

+- First, the user accesses the client web app
+- when the user attempts to sign in, or access the protected component page, it is redirected to the Sign in widject offered by Okta
+- after having submitted the login form, the authorization server of the Okta Developer CLI verifies the correctness of the users credentials
+- in case the login is successful, the user is redirected to the home page of the web-app (or to the pretected page if he has been previously redirecrted while trying to access that page)
+- the user can now use the protected page to send REST API requests to the server and access the protected resources by sending to the server http REST API requests (the token given back from Okta after the user logged in, is attached to the header of the http request)
+- the token is verified by the backend, thanks to an Okta library.
+If it is valid and the desired resource is present, then is sent back to the client.
+Otherwise, an error message is sent back
+- the success or the failure of the procedure is finally shown to the user

 ### Express backend JS server